 Did you know that playing golf in the Canadian Rockies is good for your health?
-Studies show that living, working, and playing at altitude not only reduces risk of heart disease, it also contributes to losing weight.
-So if you’ve longed to tee it up with snow-capped mountains as a playing partner, here’s why the Alberta town of Canmore’s three courses may be just what the doctor ordered.
+Studies show that living, working, and playing at altitude not only reduces the risk of heart disease, it also contributes to losing weight.
+So if you’ve longed to tee it up with snow-capped mountains as a playing partner, these Canmore golf courses might be just what the doctor ordered.

 Silvertip Resort Golf Course, Stewart Creek Golf and Country Club, and Canmore Golf and Curling Club share the perfect prescription for getting physical in an environment that’s so pure, even the elk run marathons.